 Contemporary American folk art, whether called outsider, naïve, visionary, intuitive, or self-taught, are labels characterizing the work of artists who generally have little or no contact with the mainstream art world or art institutions.
 These unique works of art depict extreme mental states, unconventional ideas, and elaborate fantasy or spiritual worlds.

-Baron Gordon, a 1953 graduate of Lynchburg College, and his wife Ellin did not plan to build a collection of works by these artists when they first purchased art to furnish and decorate their home in New York.
+Baron Gordon, a 1953 graduate of University of Lynchburg, and his wife Ellin did not plan to build a collection of works by these artists when they first purchased art to furnish and decorate their home in New York.
 But through the years, contemporary folk art significantly dominated their acquisitions, resulting in the first major exhibition of their work, Flying Free, held at the Abby Aldrich Rockefeller Folk Art Center in Williamsburg, Virginia, in 1997.

 To launch the exhibition opening, a lavishly decorated hearse, created by New Orleans artist Kelly Israel, was parked in front of LC’s Daura Gallery.
 The hearse, on loan for a few hours from its eight Lynchburg owners, is an extraordinary example of self-taught art.
 Mollie and Ray Snead; Doris and Jim Peery; Susan Duerson; Cissa Basten; and Edna and Denny Vaughan, generously agreed to display the vehicle during the opening reception.